MicrosoftTranslator/DocumentTranslation/README.md

 ##Implementation Details
 ##Contributions
-Please controbute your bug fix, and functionality additions.
+Please contribute your bug fix, and functionality additions.
 Submit a pull request.
 We will review and integrate quickly - or reject with comments.